VaibhavVetal2211/UnityEats/backend/README.md

-# ShareAPlate Backend
+# UnityEats Backend

-This is the backend for the ShareAPlate project.
+This is the backend for the UnityEats project.

 ## Tech Stack
 - Node.js (Express)